 Students may have received an award in previous years; this is no guarantee of future awards.
-Students must make an application each academic year.
+Students must make an application each academic year or confirm their circumstances haven't changed.

 The following students are not eligible for this support: